 Proceeds from maturing bonds are reinvested in new bonds added to the long end of the ladder’s maturity structure.
 Investors are focused on bonds with the appropriate maturity and other characteristics.

 It is anticipated that this systematic and repeatable process could help investors mitigate impact of rising rates, create a diversified portfolio, and plan for potential income.
-However, these benefits can come with severe limitations.
+However, these benefits can come with severe limitations, especially when deployed for municipal bonds.

-Selecting securities for ladders assumes that, at every maturity date, bonds with the desired characteristics will be available in the market at an appropriate price.
-Based on the nature of the municipal market, this assumption can prove impractical at times, such as in cases when there are state-specific or state-biased requirements, for example.
+Selecting municipal bonds for ladders assumes that, at every maturity date, bonds with the desired characteristics will be available in the market at an appropriate price.
+Based on the nature of the municipal market, this assumption may prove impractical at times, such as in cases when there are state-specific or state-biased requirements, for example.

 Consider the example illustrated in Figure 1.
 As illustrated, on any given day, there are only a certain number of bonds with a 10-year maturity on offer in the municipal market.
 After determining the number of bonds available in the 10-year range, characteristics such as the state of issuance, credit quality, sector, and issuer need to be considered in order to meet the criteria set forth by the ladder strategy.